 Cat Converter Theft Trends

-Take this graph with the one above it, and it's clear that owners of Honda Elements living in Chicago should look out!
-Four of the top ten cities are in central California, though, and another three are warm weather metropolises, validating the theory that warm weather increases incidents of catalytic converter theft.
-This theory does not hold for Indianapolis, Omaha, or Chicago, of course, but 7 out of 10 suggests a pattern worth considering.
+Take this graph with the one above it, and it's clear that California should look out!
+Four of the top ten cities are in central California, and another three are warm weather metropolises, validating the theory that warm weather increases incidents of catalytic converter theft.

 How You Can Prevent Catalytic Converter Theft